-Beyond just helping you manage your projects, BuildBook offers a full suite of simple-to-use Sales & Marketing tools to help manage and prioritize all of your proposals and estimates as they move throughout your sales pipeline so you never miss an opportunity.
+Beyond just helping you manage your projects, BuildBook offers the most modern construction estimate & proposal software in the industry a full suite of simple-to-use Sales & Marketing tools to help manage and prioritize all of your proposals and estimates as they move throughout your sales pipeline so you never miss an opportunity.

 Even more, BuildBook offers a free trial and a free product demo to make sure it works for you before you invest anything.
 Some builders prefer to spend countless hours in the truck navigating endless menus to nowhere, but the rest of us will benefit from the simplicity of a BuildBook solution.